Important facts and information to know when visiting Saudi Arabia

 General travel tips for visiting Saudi Arabia

-- Much of life revolves around the Muslim prayer times, it is highly recommended you download the Muslim Pro app (Apple / Google Play) so you know when these times of day will occur.
+- Much of life revolves around Muslim prayer times, so it is highly recommended you download the Muslim Pro app (Apple / Google Play) so you know when these times of day will occur.

-- Almost all shops and venues open in the morning, then will close again until after afternoon prayer times.
-They will stay open then until late at night (excluding prayer times).
-Those that remain open all day may close a good 20 mins before and after prayer time.
+- Almost all shops and venues open in the morning and then will close again until after afternoon prayer times.
+They will stay open until late at night (excluding prayer times).
+Those who remain open all day may close 20 minutes before and after prayer time.

 - In the big cities, expect English to be used almost everywhere.

-- Laws were changed in June 2018 to allow women to drive, although as a tourist be mindful driving conditions particularly in the big cities are congested and hazardous, we’d only recommend experienced drivers rent a car in Saudi Arabia.
+- Laws were changed in June 2018 to allow women to drive, although as a tourist, be mindful that driving conditions, particularly in the big cities, are congested and hazardous, we’d only recommend experienced drivers rent a car in Saudi Arabia.

-- Pork and alcohol are strictly prohibited, even for non-Muslims; Drinking beer is not only illegal in Saudi, import of these goods even for personal use is strictly forbidden.
+- Pork and alcohol are strictly prohibited, even for non-Muslims; Drinking beer is not only illegal in Saudi, import of these goods, even for personal use, is strictly forbidden.

-- During the holy month of Ramadan, it is strictly forbidden to eat drinks or smoke in public during daylight hours.
+- During the Holy Month of Ramadan, it is strictly forbidden to eat, drink or smoke in public during daylight hours.